 Ping, Power, and Processors

 Today we announced the addition of 11 edge locations in cities from Sydney and Singapore to Ashburn and Dallas.
 This brings our total footprint for on-demand bare metal to 15 locations, effectively putting ping, power and processors across 3 continents and within reach of hundreds of millions of end users.
-We’ll be adding more pins to the map in places such as Mumbai, Sao Paulo, and London in the coming months.

 We did it for more than just pins on the map though.
 These locations - which feature a single server configuration and Packet's signature networking and automation capabilities - are but the first aspect of our vision to make fundamental infrastructure available at a global scale to developers (and the software they are creating).